NowacekLab/Welcome/README.md

 <img src="/img/clonerepo_7.PNG" width="1000" />

-9. You'll work with these files and end up making changes.
+9. You'll (hopefully) work with the files and end up making changes.
 As you make changes, these changes will appear in the GitHub Desktop.
 You'll see green text where you've added text, red text where you've removed text, and new files you add will appear on the left with different colored symbols.
-Give a brief commit message describing the changes you've made next to your profile image in the bottom left, then click "Commit to ashleys_branch."
+Give a brief commit message describing the changes you've made next to your profile image in the bottom left, then click "Commit to *whatever you named your branch*."

 <img src="/img/clonerepo_8.PNG" width="1000" />